 Responsible Entity (RE): Is the grantee receiving CDBG DR funds.
 The responsible entity must complete the environmental review process.
 The (RE) is responsible for ensuring compliance with NEPA and the Federal laws and authorities has been achieved for every Federal dollar.

 (ATUGF): Authorizing Use of Grant Funds.
-(Form HUD 7015.16) After objection period, HUD issues this form 7015.16
+(Form HUD 7015.16) After objection period, HUD issues

 17.6 Environmental Classifications